DavidJKTofan/CyberSec-resources/Linux_Security.md

 MaxAuthTries 3                      # Maximum SSH authentication attempts ClientAliveInterval 300             # Disconnect idle sessions
-ClientAliveCountMax 2               # Maximum live client sessions UsePAM no                           # Disable Pluggable Authentication Module (PAM) ChallengeResponseAuthentication no  # Related to PAM IgnoreRhosts yes                    # Disable Rhost authentication HostbasedAuthentication no          # Disable host-based authentication
+ClientAliveCountMax 2               # Maximum live client sessions UsePAM no                           # Pluggable Authentication Module (PAM) (if 2FA is actived, then "yes") ChallengeResponseAuthentication no  # Related to PAM (if 2FA is actived, then "yes") IgnoreRhosts yes                    # Disable Rhost authentication HostbasedAuthentication no          # Disable host-based authentication
 ```